XCZchaos/CT-MIFNet/README.md

 ## **Usage**

-You can directly run the model files CT_MIFNet.py , CT_MIFNet_2b.py and CT_MIFNet_newdata.
-We will update the descriptions for some files shortly after our paper is accepted.
+You can directly run the model files CT_MIFNet.py , CT_MIFNet_2b.py and CT_MIFNet_newdata.py We will update the descriptions for some files shortly after our paper is accepted.

 ---